Kos/kos.gd/posts/2025-04-asteroids.md

 ## "Gravitar" (1990)

 Just like in case of Drift, I found Gravitar in the freeware section of a cover CD and played it a good amount.
 It took me many years to realize that Gravitar is actually an Atari classic, and that the version I played looks like a freeware remake, not affiliated with Atari.

-The version I played was really smooth, if you the awkward controls.
-Instead of asteroids we're attacking planetary bases.
-There's multiple "zoom levels" to the game: the "star map" hub-world where we pick a level, and the actual surface.
-The DOS edition also zooms in to a
+It plays smoothly, if you ignore the awkward controls.

+The whole theme of Gravitar is that instead of asteroids we're now attacking planetary bases!
+The planets have gravity, so controlling the ship is a big challenge.
+Some levels are larger than the screen, and there's a scrolling viewport!
+Additionally, there's a "hub" level where you pick a specific base to attack, so you can choose your own difficulty to some degree.

+Playing Gravitar convinced me further that the "asteroidslike" genre is pretty open-ended and can easily adapt a more extensive game design with multiple unique locations.

-As of writing this I still haven't played the original Gravitar, but I'm on the lookout whenever visiting an arcade!
+As of writing this I still haven't played the original arcade version of Gravitar, but I'm on the lookout whenever visiting an arcade!
 Maybe I should say hi to the folks behind the [Warsaw Pinball museum][pinballstation], who knows, perhaps I'll be lucky...
+Meanwhile I should probably try the [remaster][gravitar-rem].

+If you want to try the DOS version of Gravitar, it's available on [dos.zone][grav].

 ## Comet Busters!
 (1994)